 Breedi, in partnership with Eurofins Genomics, is launching heat stress tolerance evaluations for dairy cattle — a new genomic tool designed for producers operating in hot climates across the Middle East, Latin America, and beyond.

-To mark this launch, we’re bringing together three of the world’s leading researchers in heat tolerance genetics for a live online discussion.
+To mark this launch, we’re bringing together two of the world’s leading scientists in heat tolerance genetics for a live online discussion.
 They’ll cover the science behind heat tolerance breeding values, the data and methods required to build them, and the real trade-offs between heat tolerance, milk production, and fertility.

 Whether you’re a dairy producer, a genetics manager, or a breed association leader — this webinar will give you the knowledge to make informed decisions about breeding for heat resilience.